 Fortunately, there’s door ding insurance.
 For between $300 and $600 a year, you can get the ding repaired and not worry about it.
 But is it worth it?
 First you have to understand a few things about dings and dents, and how you feel about your car.

-Before you continue reading and formulating a decision on your car, enter your ZIP code into our FREE car insurance comparison tool!
-We will compare car insurance companies and find the best ding and dent insurance for your car!
+Before you continue reading and formulating a decision on your car, enter your zip code into our FREE car insurance comparison tool above!

 Those Dang Dings

 Yes, dings and dents are unsightly and can be annoying.
 But in most cases, they’re not a serious repair problem.

 Your car will work just fine, it just won’t be quite as pretty as it was.
 If it doesn’t bother you, it might not be worth the money.

 That said, if the paint is scratched, you should probably consider having the paint repaired, because paint resists rust and other problems that can wreck your car.
 And, of course, if you want to sell the car, you’ll probably want to make it as attractive as possible.